Movie Review: “Unforgettable”

-The entire film leads up to a this.
-Will David see his ex-wife for who she really is?
-When both Julia and Tessa survive this feud and be able to put all this behind them?
-I won't be answering either of those questions here but I will tell you that the ending is pretty anti-climactic (after the fight).
-The whole film villifies Tessa Connover but the audience is expected to sympathize with her during her final scene in this movie.
-My response?
-No!
-You are a dangerous lunatic.
-You've always been a dangerous lunatic.
-Shut up.
+The entire plot of this movie led to a couple of questions.
+The first: will David see his ex-wife for who she really is?
+The second: will both Julia and Tessa survive this feud and be able to put all this behind them?
+I will not be answering either of those questions here, but I will tell you that the ending was pretty anti-climactic.
+To be more specific, everything after the fight was anti-climactic.
+The whole movie villified Tessa Connover, but the audience was expected to sympathize with her.

 Pro: The Fight (+3pts)

-The whole movie leads up to this.
-The audience can feel it from the first time these two meet.
-Then there is a whole movie that leads up to this fight.
-I really enjoyed this fight, it felt real and it felt brutal.
-Both characters took some good hits and gave them out just as hard.
-My only complaint is that the fight was too short and ended somewhat randomly.
-However the fight, while it was happening, was fun to watch.
+The whole movie led up to a showdown between Julia and Tessa.
+Audiences will be able to feel the building tension from the first time the two met, and it only built from there.
+Then there was a whole movie that led up to this fight.
+The story leading up to it was not great, if I am being totally honest, but I really enjoyed this fight.
+It felt raw and it felt brutal.
+Both characters took plenty of hard hits, but gave out just as many.
+My only complaint was that the fight was too short and ended somewhat abrubtly, but the fight was fun to watch while it was happening.

 Con: The Writing (-10pts)

-The worst part of the movie by far.
-None of the bad things that happen to Julia would have happened if she talked to her fiancé.
-The villain seems to be executing an elllaborate plan while also having no plan whatsoever.
-The film handles cell phones in a conveniently lazy way.
-My list can go on and on.
-My point is that this movie is riddled with plot holes and lazy writing which makes for an, at times, irritating movie to watch.
+The worst part of the movie by far, was the writing.
+None of the bad things that happened to Julia would have happened if she had talked to her fiancé.
+The antagonist seemed to be executing an elaborate plan, while simultaneously seeming to have no plan whatsoever.
+The filmmakers also handled cell phones in a conveniently ridiculous way, but my list of plot issues could honestly go on and on.
+My point is that this movie was riddled with plot holes and lazy writing, which made this movie frustrating to watch at times.